 - Non-hormonal therapies like mefenamic acid or tranexamic acid, which reduce pain and heavy bleeding during your period.

-- Hormonal treatments like the oral contraceptive pill, contraceptive coils, implants, or injections.
+- Hormonal treatments like the oral contraceptive pill, hormonal coils, implants, or injections.

-There are also drugs like Zoladex that mimic a false (temporary) menopause.
+There are also drugs like Zoladex that mimic a false (clinical) menopause.

 - Surgery, namely a hysterectomy (removing the womb).